READING THE TAROT

 I began by studying Arthur Edward Waite and Aleister Crowley, but soon enough discovered with pleasure and relief some notable contemporary practitioners – critics and revisionists, women who’d been thinking and working as I was: Z Budapest, who was born to it, and newly active feminists like me, Sally Gearhart & Susan Rennie, and Vicki Noble & Karen Vogel.

 At first I used Waite’s deck (often called the Rider deck, with images drawn by Pamela Colman Smith), and I still read from that one occasionally.
-But I switched to the Motherpeace deck, created by Noble & Vogel, because its political philosophy is closer to my own, with imagery from multiple spiritual traditions in the Old Religion.
+But I switched to the Motherpeace deck, created by Noble & Vogel, because its political philosophy is closer to my own, with imagery from multiple spiritual traditions in the Old Religions of the world.
 I have other decks, and am always glad to see beautifully drawn cards, new interpretations by practitioners, scholars and artists.
 Because I got the Motherpeace deck about two years before its accompanying book came out, I created my own forms.
 With any deck, naturally, what I'm offering is interpretation, sometimes using the designer’s book as a second opinion and sometimes disagreeing with it.

 I use the I Ching with pleasure and satisfaction, and have a crystal ball.
 The Tarot, though, is the medium I use most often.
 I enjoy contributing this useful magic: I've done readings at a street fair for Write Around Portland as well as for volunteers at Oregon’s NARAL and Cascades AIDS Project, and have donated readings as auction items.